GafferHQ/gaffer/doc/source/Tutorials/GettingStarted/index.md

 It makes sense to think of our node graph as being composed of three distinct phases - generating the geometry, applying the lighting and shading, and finally rendering.
 Let's create some empty space in the centre of the graph so that we have somewhere to insert the nodes for our lighting and shading phase.

-- In the NodeGraph, _Left-Drag_ over the lower five nodes to select them.
+- In the GraphEditor, _Left-Drag_ over the lower five nodes to select them.
 - _Left-Drag_ on one of the nodes to move them all down to leave some space in the middle.
 - Use the _scroll wheel_ or hold down _Alt_ and _Right-Drag_ to zoom out and frame the whole node graph.